ggun69/cordova-plugin-appaloosa/README.md

 ```
  Appaloosa.autoUpdate(functionOnSuccess,functionOnError);
 ```
-If your prefer to leave the choice to the user to download or not the update, the following method will suit your needs :
+On **Android**, if your prefer to leave the choice to the user to download or not the update, the following method will suit your needs :
 ```
  Appaloosa.autoUpdateWithMessage(title, message, functionOnSuccess,functionOnError);
 ```